 Look closely, and you will find bandits and other degenerates unabashedly spurting out controversial opinions that would force any Sanctist (Church’s state religion) worshipper to bat an eye.

-Head uptown and you will find yourself in the broad streets of Sunlumeo, full of tall European buildings, impudent Clemar nobles, Sanctist Church members, and city guards who wouldn't think twice before passing derogatory remakes to the Elda (another minority tribe) protagonist you play as.
+Head uptown and you will find yourself in the broad streets of Sunlumeo, full of tall European buildings, impudent Clemar nobles, Sanctist Church members, and city guards who wouldn't think twice before passing derogatory remarks to the Elda (another minority tribe) protagonist you play as.

-The period, fantastical nature of the game has allowed the studio’s character artists to stretch their wings and paint new horizons, and they delivered effortlessly.
+The period, fantastical nature of the game allowed the studio’s character artists to stretch their wings and paint new horizons, and they delivered effortlessly.

 Atlus’ characters have always had an impeccable design with a deep sense of individuality, in the same way as Nihon Falcom games or Studio Ghibli’s movies.
 Metaphor ReFantazio, however, feels like a class apart.

 Brigitta, a dauntingly tall arms dealer you meet early on is easily one of the most beautiful characters Atlus have ever created.
-Her dusk skin tone perfectly compliments her blueberry-colored robes, contrasted only by her long-braided silvery hair and bangs that graze over her pink eyeshadow.
+Her dusk skin tone perfectly compliments her blueberry robes, contrasted only by her long-braided silvery hair and bangs that graze over her pink eyeshadow.
 Her appearance is an immaculate portrayal of her conflicting inner self, which the game diligently explores via her social link.

 With Metaphor ReFantazio’s stunning artistic and visual presentation, Atlus vividly captures the tone and power conflicts of an era lost to time.
 It’s a profound depiction of revolution that feels revolutionary.